 An Electronic Member Change Report is sent to the ALTCS local office by the program contractor.
-The customer moves to a nursing facility or alternative residential setting in another county Changed when a DMS Technical Service Center (TSC) representative requests a fiscal county The customer moves from a nursing facility or alternative HCBS setting into the Arizona State Hospital from a county other than Maricopa county change.
-NOTE This occurs when TSC receives a Program Contractor Change Request form The customer moves from the Arizona State Hospital or a nursing facility to another nursing facility or alternative HCBS setting from a county other than Maricopa county (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.
+The customer moves to a nursing facility or alternative residential setting in another county The customer moves from a nursing facility or alternative HCBS setting into the Arizona State Hospital from a county other than Maricopa county Changed when a DMPS Eligibility System Support (ESS) representative requests a fiscal county change.
+NOTE This occurs when Eligibility System Support (ESS) receives a Program Contractor The customer moves from the Arizona State Hospital or a nursing facility to another nursing facility or alternative HCBS setting from a county other than Maricopa county Change Request form (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.
 A child (under age 18) Child Examples The customer's parents move to another county Changed when the customer's move is reported.
-The customer's parents and the customer live in different counties Changed to the county in which the customer resides only when a TSC representative requests a fiscal county change.
-NOTE This occurs when TSC receives a Program Contractor Change Request form (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.
+The customer's parents and the customer live in different counties Changed to the county in which the customer resides only when an Eligibility System Support (ESS) representative requests a fiscal county change.
+NOTE This occurs when Eligibility System Support (ESS) receives a Program Contractor Change Request form (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.